 Want to see what inspires so many artists to call Sherkin Island home?
 Get your walking shoes laced up – it’s time to conquer one of the best walks in Cork.

 Follow the artists trail by looking out for the signs on the road and, if you plan ahead, you may even be able to arrange a visit to an artist’s studio!
 They’ll explain their processes and how the gorgeous Sherkin landscape stirs their creativity.

 There’s a decent bit of accommodation on Sherkin Island, from B&Bs and guesthouses to camping and glamping.

 B&Bs and guesthouses

 With its stunning windswept scenery, ancient history and artistic heritage, it would be remiss not to spend a night or two on Sherkin to get a true feel of the island.

 Thankfully there’s a couple of class B&B’s who’ll be happy to put you up!
 Click here to check ’em out.

 Sherkin Island camping

-If you fancy a nigh away with a difference, you can trying glamping or camping on Sherkin with the folks at Sherkin North Shore.
+There are few places to go camping in Cork that rival Sherkin.
+If you fancy a night away with a difference, visit the folks at Sherkin North Shore.
 The facility boasts a camp kitchen and dining area with views out towards Mount Gabriel and Mizen Head.

 Sherkin Island Pubs